 Linking communities along Bristol’s waterways

-During the summer of 2020 we have been leading Walk n Talk events within our riverside neighbourhoods looking at how we can help communities be part of the decision making and planning in relation to changes in the built and cultural environments of Bristol.
+During the summer of 2020 we led Walk n Talk events within our riverside neighbourhoods looking at how we can help communities be part of the decision making and planning in relation to changes in the built and cultural environments of Bristol.

 We’re still fundraising, but we’d love to hear from you if you want to join the conversations and journey with us to find common ground.